keith-msc/mortgage-interest-calc-py/README.md

 # mortgage-interest-calc-py
-An amortisaton caclulator written on pythin
+An amortisaton caclulator written on python